carla-simulator/leaderboard/leaderboard/autoagents/README.md

   - The first line: A warning will be displayed when the EGO is about to hit a vehicle or obstacle in front: "Too Close!".
   - The second line: If the route ahead includes a lane change within a certain distance, it will display the direction and distance of the next lane change.
   - The third line: Displays the name of the most recently triggered scenario.

+## ROS1 Agent

+This is the base class for ROS 1 agents.

+## ROS2 Agent

+This is the base class for ROS 2 agents.